andyweaves/system-tables-audit-logs/README.md

 5. To add new SQL queries and alerts, you just add them to the config file [queries_and_alerts.json](resources/queries_and_alerts.json)
 6. If you want to cleanup the queries and alerts that have been created, just update the last cell in [create_queries_and_alerts](notebooks/create_queries_and_alerts.py) so that `clean_up = True`

+### Using Terraform

+Alternatively you can setup everything by following instructions in the [terraform](terraform) folder.
+Terraform code is also using data from the config file [queries_and_alerts.json](resources/queries_and_alerts.json) to create all objects.

 ## Queries and Alerts